misrrepo/MISR-SeaIceRoughness/README.md

 Step 5) Build the training dataset
 -------------------------------------------
 This module builds a training dataset for building data models.
 The input features/samples are TOA reflectance values.
 To label each data sample, we used the lidar data from Airborne Topographic Mapper (ATM) with the following ATM file version from IceBridge Data Portal: IceBridge ATM L2 Icessn Elevation, Slope, and Roughness V002.
 You can download ATM files from https://nsidc.org/icebridge/portal/map

 This step uses masked-toa-refl files that are produced from the previous step, and ATM files to label each feature sample and cloud-mask files.
-The output of this step is a training dataset for the next step (SIR model).
+The output of this step is a training dataset for the next step (sea ice roughness model).
 In this step, we have the option of using cloud-mask files.
 Read instructions in the Python run script and especially look for cloudMask_runMode flag in source code.

 MISR-SeaIceRoughness/build_training_dataset/build_trainingData_3cams.c
 MISR-SeaIceRoughness/build_training_dataset/build_trainingData_9cams.c